 The advancement system, as was the case in previous games, is based on skill usage.
-When the player repeatedly use one of the skills, it improves.
+When the player repeatedly uses one of the skills, it improves.
 NPCs offer training (for a price) to help in advancing to the next stage.
-In time the protagonist can become an Apprentice, Journeyman, Expert and Master and gain certain bonuses for the skill.
-The skills of the foes are "levelled" to be approximately equal to or slightly above those of the main character.
+In time the protagonist can become an Apprentice, Journeyman, Expert, and Master and gain certain bonuses for the skill.
+The skills of the foes are "leveled" to be approximately equal to or slightly above those of the main character.

 - "TES4" -- Common abbreviation

 Part of the Following Groups

 - Animals: Cats